dita-cyber/SOC-L2-Interview-Prep/README.md

 **•	Unexpected network connections**<br/>
 **•	Establish persistence by modifying the registry or creating scheduled tasks / cron jobs**<br/>

+**Prefetch**<br/>

+Prefetch is a Windows feature designed to optimize system performance by preloading frequently used applications into memory.
+Windows creates Prefetch files (.pf) that store data about the applications’ usage patterns, including file paths, the number of times an application has been executed, and the last execution timestamp.
+Prefetch analysis can provide valuable information about the user’s activities, such as which applications were run, the frequency of use, and when they were last accessed.
+This information can help investigators uncover potential evidence or establish a timeline of events.<br/>

+**Shellbags**<br/>

+Shellbags are a lesser-known but highly valuable source of forensic evidence.
+They are data structures in the Windows Registry that store information about user interactions with the Windows Explorer, such as the view settings, window positions, and folder customization.
+By analyzing Shellbag data, investigators can gain insights into which folders the user accessed, their navigation history, and even deleted folders.<br/>

+**Jump Lists**<br/>

+Feature that provides quick access to recently opened files, frequently accessed documents, or specific application tasks.
+The first list is stored in a binary format file with a .automaticDestinations-ms extension and can be found in the user’s AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations folder.<br/>

 ____

 ## **Phishing Analysis**